Lerbert/mastermind/README.md

   -h, --help    show this help message and exit
   -p, --player  break the code yourself
-  -k, --knuth   use Knuth's algorithm to break the code
+  -k, --knuth   use Knuth's algorithm to break the code -s, --select  choose the code yourself
+  -r, --random  start with a random code
+  -c, --cheat   display the code at game start
   ```